-- (e) List two ways the parents reacted to their child's demand. - Ans. (i) The father looked at him in an angry way.(ii) The mother tried to divert his attention. - (ii) The mother trice to ervert mb attention. - "Come, child, come!" his parents called from the shade of a grove where they had seated themselves on the edge of a well.
+- (e) List two ways the parents reacted to their child's demand. - Ans. (i) The father looked at him in an angry way. - (ii) The mother tried to divert his attention. - 2.
+"Come, child, come!" his parents called from the shade of a grove where they had seated themselves on the edge of a well.
 He ran towards them.